Turnaround Arts: Minnesota

 Documentation and sharing of outcomes and best practices

 Network of schools going through the same improvement process

 The arts have had a tremendous impact on all of our Turnaround Arts: Minnesota schools.

 In these two videos below, watch the story of Bethune Community School in Minneapolis, MN and Red Lake Secondary School in Red Lake, MN.

 A NATIONAL INITIATIVE

-At the national level Turnaround Arts is a signature program of the President's Committee on the Arts and the Humanities.
+At the national level Turnaround Arts is a partnership between the John F. Kennedy Center for the Performing Arts and the President's Committee on the Arts and the Humanities.
 There are 68 Turnaround Arts schools around the country, in 36 districts and 15 states and the District of Columbia.
 Find out more about the national scope here.